sagemath/sagewiki_to_gh-2022-10-10/mathbook.md

 Easy: use the following command to create XHTML output and view in your browser by opening the output file, which should look like:  [[[[http://buzzard.ups.edu/mathbook/calculus-article.html|XHTML Output]].
 MathJax does the math, Sage Cell Server does the code.

 {{{
-xsltproc article-html.xsl calculus-article.xml > calculus-html.tex
+xsltproc article-html.xsl calculus-article.xml > calculus-article.html
 }}}

 Alternate: issue the following to produce [[[[http://buzzard.ups.edu/mathbook/calculus-article.pdf|PDF Output]].
 Sage cells are being ignored right now.
-A text version of these should be easy to implement.
+A textual version of these should be easy to implement.

 {{{
 xsltproc article-latex.xsl calculus-article.xml > calculus-article.tex
 pdflatex calculus-article.tex
 }}}

+Advanced: create a [[https://cloud.sagemath.ocom|Sage Cloud]] worksheet from the same source.
+I have this working in the lab.